 On this page

-The Department of Children, Equality, Disability, Integration and Youth (DCEDIY) is currently developing a National Participation Framework.
+The Department of Children, Equality, Disability, Integration and Youth is currently developing a National Participation Framework.
 The Framework will include a Planning Checklist based on the Lundy Voice Model used in the National Strategy on Children and Young People’s Participation in Decision-Making (2015-2020).

 The Programme for Government - Our Shared Future (2020) contains a commitment to establish a Rural Youth Assembly as part of a National Youth Assembly to allow young people in rural Ireland identify and influence policy issues that impact on them and their future.

 There is an ongoing debate in Ireland on extending the voting age to 16 years.
 In recent years, the National Youth Council of Ireland (NYCI) have been campaigning the Irish Government to extend the right to vote to 16- and 17-year-olds for local, national and European elections.